oilyquack/Spotify-Dashboard/README.md

 - This app has good responsivity for various devices, allowing for a minimalist sleek view while keeping the ability to navigate through a wide range of information.
 - I feel that this project has demonstrated my ability to create and maintain clean and human-friendly React components and data structure.
 - Information presented in the app changes based on whether the user has a device connected or not.
 This is implemented in `App.js` on lines 24-44.
+- Anyone with a Spotify Premium account can request an SDK token and input it to use the app.

 ## Unresolved Issues/Un-implemented Features

 While I am very proud of the work I have done on this app, there are a number of issues that need resolving and should be kept in mind when using Spotify Dashboard.
 There were also a number of features that I was unable to implement which are listed below:

 - The Spotify SDK token only works for an hour.
-This can make the act of re-opening the spotify.js file, replacing the SDK token and rebooting the app in the browser somewhat tiresome.
-I would like to implement a feature whereby a new SDK token can be entered somewhere on the app which will replace the outdated token in the spotify.js file, but this is as yet un-implemented.
+As a result, the project can stop working without warning.
+This is a nuisance in terms of usability and it would be nice to give some kind of indication as to how long you have left on the token/an alert when your time is about to expire.
 - The Ticketmaster API provides amazing information about an artist's upcoming events.
 Unfortunately, it often returns 429 response status codes for too many requests.
 Sadly, there is no `Retry-After` header attached indicating how often this would happen.
 This can provide some annoying user experiences as the Spotify SDK re-triggers a fetch about 1 minute into a song.
 It also re-triggers a fetch when the song is paused and then played again.
 This can happen quite a few times during a play through, which can provide some undesirable results from the API.
 It can also provide issues if, for example, you skip through a couple of songs and the app will tell the user that there are no upcoming events regardless of if this is true or not!
-- The event list does not sort into date order.
-This would make for a much better user experience.
+- I would like to refactor the way the dates are presented as they are not very readable.
+For instance, instead of the format YYYY-MM-DD I would prefer something along the lines of "Tuesday 1st November 2018".
+I would also like to add a countdown feature that shows how far away we are from the show.

 ## Acknowledgements